January 2013 kick-off

 I’m much too curious to be satisfied with only one material, technique or medium so I happily mix, -hybridize-, when I find it appropriate to the artwork I’m making.
 Likewise I have a multitude of ideas and directions overwhelming me when working on a piece of art.
 The challenge to me is to avoid weakening my artwork with my “expansionism” both in material and in idea.
 This involves pruning down in order to obtain a stronger image.
 Certainly, I have to apply “less is more” because I often have too much of “more.”

 Fascinations & educational background

 I’m an artist equipped with an engineering viewpoint, which means that I’m very interested in the way manmade constructions influence humans.
-That’s why I’m fascinated about the impact of our manmade surroundings upon our lives.
-How livable is our habitat actually?
+That’s why I’m fascinated of the impact of our manmade surroundings upon our lives.
+How liveable is our habitat actually?
 And how do we react thereupon?
 What does it do to us?

 The engineering background also shows when I have to construct tools or support structures specific to an artwork in making.
 It is a welcome challenge solving a technical problem to achieve an artistic result.

 Another fascination is travel, or rather exploration, of places, cultures and nature.
 I feel like a sponge sucking up all these impressions as a kind of fuel that keeps me warm and up and going.
 Basically, I’m overwhelmed and completely in love with our world and its inhabitants.
 Actually, in my next life, I’ll be an anthropologist or sociologist